Words by Michelle Hanley & Beatrice De Franceschi

 August 11th, 2017

 Dublin’s coffee scene has come on leaps and bounds over the past decade.
-Thankfully, the city’s baristas have risen to the challenge of satisfying the needs of an increasingly coffee-conscious population and, in a few short years, have transformed the capital from a never-ending stream of cafés serving Nescafé to a collection of coffee houses that Sydney would be proud of, springing up in city centre neighbourhoods such as Portobello, Smithfield and Stoneybatter.
+Thankfully, the city’s baristas have risen to the challenge of satisfying the needs of an increasingly coffee-conscious population and, in a few short years, have transformed the capital from a never-ending stream of cafés serving Nescafé to a collection of coffee houses that Sydney would be proud of.

 Our new national obsession with coffee doesn’t stop there though as artisan roasters such as Baobab, Anam, Two Spots, Red Roaster and Badger & Dodo, who carefully craft specialist coffee here in Ireland, are quenching the cravings of caffeine connoisseurs the world over — they’re that good.

 Photography by: Beatrice De Franceschi